-C is a high-level structured oriented programming language, used in general purpose programming, developed by Dennis Ritchie at AT&T Bell labs, USA between 1969 and 1973.
+C is a high-level structured oriented programming language, used in general purpose programming, developed by Dennis Ritchie at AT&T Bell Labs, the USA between 1969 and 1973.

-- In 1988, the American National Standards Institute (ANSI) has formalized the C language.
+- In 1988, the American National Standards Institute (ANSI) had formalized the C language.

 - C was invented to write UNIX operating system.

 - C is a successor of 'Basic Combined Programming Language' (BCPL) called B language.

 - Linux OS, PHP, and MySQL are written in C.